flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 flytectl create execution
 -------------------------

-Creates execution resources
+Creates execution resources.

 Synopsis
 ~~~~~~~~

-Creates execution resources for a given workflow/task in a project and domain:
+Creates execution resources for a given workflow or task in a project and domain.

 ::